DvorakDavid7/CalculatorPHP/README.md

 ### PHP calculator
 ---

-using fetch for submitting data to PHP API
+using fetch for submitting data to PHP server